 History and viticulture

-Far too many alcoholic and jammy wines are made each year because the winegrower misjudges the harvest date.
-Yet, astringent ‘mouthwash’ tannins can all too easily emerge if you pick too early.
+Far too many alcoholic and jammy wines are made yearly because the winegrower misjudges the harvest date.
+Yet, astringent ‘mouthwash’ tannins can easily emerge if you pick too early.
 As a saving grace, Mouvedre’s is quite resistant to rot, even during the occasional autumn downpours.

 Winemaking